DreamingRaven/nemesyst/README.md

 # RavenRecSyst

-Warning: this project has not yet reached it basic intended functionality, to be ready for normal usage will take time.
+Warning: this project has not yet reached it basic intended functionality, to be ready for normal usage will take time so some of the examples may not work currently.
 If you see anything glaringly wrong please do open an issue, thanks.
 GR
 ## Introduction

 Experimental recommender system; C++, Python, bash, CMake, and TensorFlow.